obruck/hematoscope/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the Hospital District of Helsinki and Uusimaa [HUS](https://www.hus.fi/en), Helsinki, Finland.
-We are located both in the hemalogy laboratory of HUSLAB Tullinpuomi and on the 4th floor of the [Biomedicum Helsinki I](https://biomedicum.com/) building.
+We are located both in the hemalogy clinical laboratory of [HUSLAB Tullinpuomi](https://www.hus.fi/en/hospitals-and-other-units/tullinpuomi-laboratory) and on the 4th floor of the [Biomedicum Helsinki I](https://biomedicum.com/) building.

 {%
   include link.html